RutgersGRID/lambertvillexr/README.md

 npm run build
 ```

+#### Settings

+The settings for building the website can be configured by environment variables.

+- `HIDE_DEMOS`
+  - If set to `true`, then the demos will not be built.
+This should be enabled for production builds.
+- `META_URL`
+  - If set, then all social media previews will link to this URL.
+This should be set for production builds.

 ### Credits

 - "Low Poly Bicycle" (https://skfb.ly/6VSyo) by tolotedesign is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).